This post may contain affiliate links, view our disclosure policy.

 Instructions

-- Add in the Reese's Pieces and peanut butter chips.
-Beat on low speed just until combined. * Reserve some of each to spread on top of the bars before baking.
+- Add in the Reese's Pieces and peanut butter chips, and beat until they're combined well in the cookie dough. *If wanted, reserve some of each to press on top of the bars before baking.
 This is optional.
-Just makes them look pretty.
+Just makes them look pretty.1 bag (9.9 oz) Reese's Pieces, 1 cup peanut butter chips

 Notes